 The slide is designed to operate as horizontally as possible.
 It wants to go back and forth on a completely flat line.
 Obviously, that doesn’t happen when we shoot because the gun recoils and the muzzle rises.
 But we can control how much it rises to affect the likelihood of the gun running smoothly.

-While there is no magic angle at which every gun will malfunction, typically malfunctions happen if recoil rocks the slide above 45 degrees because is not working efficiently.
-Stovepipes, for example, are often caused because the slide rises so high that it snags the spent casing ejecting from the port, preventing it from clearing the top of the gun before the slide comes back forward.
-By controlling the muzzle rise, we can keep the slide out of the way of the flying brass.
+While there is no magic angle at which every gun will malfunction, typically malfunctions happen if recoil rocks the slide above 45 degrees because it is no longer working efficiently.
+Stovepipes, for example, are often caused by the slide rising so high that it snags the spent casing ejecting from the port, preventing it from clearing the top of the gun before the slide comes back forward.
+By controlling the muzzle rise, we can keep the slide out of the way of flying brass.
 That’s just one example of how shooters create malfunctions in an otherwise healthy gun.

-How do we control the muzzle rise so that doesn't happen?
-It’s all in how we grip the gun.
+How do we control the muzzle rise so that doesn’t happen?
+The same way we improve accuracy: It’s all in how we grip the gun.

 The most widely accepted grip today is often called the “thumbs forward” grip because when your hands are lined up correctly your thumbs are pointing forward toward your target.
 While it may seem odd that we care about thumbs since they don’t pull the trigger, the concept will make more sense as we examine what each hand does and how the thumbs end up facing forward.

 Whether you are lefthanded or righthanded, the grip is the same.
 All you do is switch hands.
 For the sake of simplicity – and since most people are righthanded – we will discuss a righthanded grip.
 If you are lefthanded, simply swap the hands; everything is the same, just reversed.
 Let’s break down the grip step by step to show exactly what each hand does.